University-of-Strathclyde-LTE-Team/moodle-fileconverter_pandocws/README.md

   download the converted file.
 This accepts a GET request with the `file_id` of the converted file.
-This returns the converted file, which is then automatically stored in the Moodle file system as part of the conversion API process, and can then be used by other Moodle such as the Annoated PDF feedback plugin.
+This returns the converted file, which is then automatically stored in the Moodle file system as part of the conversion API process, and can then be used by other Moodle such as the Annotated PDF feedback plugin.

 ## Limitations